UPDATE: …and new champion in 2019… Okay, maybe being crowned the divorce capital of Oregon isn’t a feat to aspire to.

 Is there something about this particular region that makes marriage more difficult?
 The leading employer in the city is the federal prison, which sounds like stressful work.
 That could add extra pressure to a union, though that’s all speculation and conjecture.

-No two marriages are the same, and consequently, no two divorces every play out in identical fashion.
+No two marriages are the same, and consequently, no two divorces ever play out in an identical fashion.
 What ends a marriage in one case, doesn’t cause the same outcome in another.
-Many factors contribute to the decay of a marriage and lead to divorce.
+Many factors contribute to the decay of marriage and lead to divorce.
 Yes, one of them is often location, but not always.